Electrical Explosion - Arc Flash

 electrical explosion

-Simply put, an arc flash is an electrical explosion produced by ionized air and vaporized metal during a fault.
-Numerous toxic substances are produced due to the electrical explosion, which can be inhaled.
+Simply put, an electrical explosion is produced by ionized air and vaporized metal during a fault.
+Numerous toxic substances are produced, which can be inhaled.
 This, in addition to inhaling the intense heat, may increase the chance of death.

 Physical Injuries May Include: